peterdalle/mechanicalnews/README.md

 $ python run.py --list
 ```

-This will list all spiders in your [`/spiders`](mechanicalnews/spiders/README.md) directory.
+This will list all spiders in your [`spiders` directory](mechanicalnews/spiders/README.md).
 A spider is responsible for scraping a news site.

 ## Documentation